TimWSpence/byoes/README.md

 Up until now, we have been evaluating `IO` actions on the thread calling `unsafeRunSync`.
-This will become problematic when we come to implement fiber forking - we are effectively creating a 1-1 correspondence between fibers and threads.
+This will become problematic when we come to implement fiber forking - where does the forked fiber get run?
+We are also effectively creating a 1-1 correspondence between fibers and threads.
 Rather, we would like our `IO` actions to be submitted to a threadpool so that we an schedule many `IO` actions (fibers) on a fixed size threadpool The high-level design we are ultimately aiming towards is described in great detail [here](https://tokio.rs/blog/2019-10-scheduler) and at least a brief skim of that now is probably beneficial.

 The goal of this chapter is to introduce a fixed size threadpool (we will customize this in the future but for now you can use